smarter-project/home-assistant-demo/README.md

 ## Simulate

 Once deployed the instance will remain in a static state.
 A python script is provided in the control directory which can be used to change the state of the various devices within the Home Assistant instance.

+The script uses the mosquitto_pub and mosquitto_sub commands.

+Ubuntu installation:
+``apt install mosquitto-clients``

+macos installation:
+``brew install mosquitto``

 Example invocation: